AxdeKlerk/Searchlight-Promotions-2/README.md

  ### 3. Typography
   Two fonts were used for the typography of the site:
-   1. The first being ….. chosen to represent a rock and metal genre
+   1. The first being "Protest Revolution" chosen to represent a rock and metal genre.
-   2. The second choice was …..
-This was chosen to create an over-all appeal of an old-school type face
+   2. The second choice was "Geist Mono".
+This was chosen to create an over-all appeal of an old-school type face.

  ### 4. Carousel
  Showcases 3 images of artists with the titles that promote the purpose of the business, all separated by 3 posters of the upcoming festival: ROXOFF 25, with the confirmed artists.
 The 3 images all had the title: Searching for & Promoting - Unsigned Rock & Metal Bands 4 Norwich.
 All of which have padding in line with the colour theme.